shamanengine/shamanengine.github.io/venv.md

 ```
 After these activities, you should see your requirements.txt file in project folder with all the dependencies.
 That's all for Device 1

+## If your life is not pathetic enough
 ```bash
 # == YOU DON'T NEED THIS, I WARNED YOU ==
 # 2.0) Check that you have installed virtualenv